About Plundering Desire

 Introduction

-It was at the Hacienda that we, the public, goose-pimpled to the spectacle of Morrissey mercilessly flailing a bunch of daffodils against the matt black stage."
+"It was at the Hacienda that we, the public, goose-pimpled to the spectacle of Morrissey mercilessly flailing a bunch of daffodils against the matt black stage."

 *

-Together with massive grass roots support and a handful of well-received Radio 1 sessions, the Smiths' ubiquity in the music papers assisted their debut LP, simply titled 'The Smiths', to enter the UK album charts at Number 2.
-In the February 11, 1984 issue of Record Mirror Morrissey declared the album to be nothing less than "a complete signal post in the history of popular music".
-It was this kind of comment which drew accusations of arrogance from sections of the pop press.
-Yet for all its flaws as a debut, 'The Smiths' was a genuinely revolutionary record which in one brilliant stroke revitalised British guitar music and reshaped the pop lexicon.
-The album was widely regarded as one of the year's most promising works.
+With massive grass roots support behind them alongside a handful of very well-received Radio 1 sessions, the Smiths' ubiquity in the music papers helped to assist their debut LP (titled simply 'The Smiths') straight into the UK album charts at Number 2.
+In the February 11,1984 issue of Record Mirror, Morrissey declared the album to be nothing less than "a complete signal post in the history of popular music".
+It was that kind of comment that saw accusations of arrogance starting to come in from some corners of the pop press.
+Yet the album was a genuinely revolutionary record, which in one brilliant stroke revitalized British guitar music and reshaped the pop lexicon.
+The album was widely regarded one of the year's most promising.

 Now I know how Joan of Arc felt